 Commissioner Ziffer has maintained an active leadership role with the historic Cascade Park project since 2006.
 Cascade Park, a signature project of the Blueprint 2000 Intergovernmental Agency, is an outstanding example of successful public/private partnerships, with approximately $26.3 million already dedicated to complete infrastructure and storm water issues.
 Ziffer served as development chair of the capital campaign to provide private funding of the 22-acre park's planned amenities.

-Commission Ziffer currently serves on the following Boards - Capital Tiger Bay Club, Tourist Development Council, Florida League of Cities, the Council of Culture and Arts, American Lung Association and the Leon County Research and Development Authority.
+Commission Ziffer currently serves on the following Boards - Capital Tiger Bay Club, Florida League of Cities, the Council of Culture and Arts, American Lung Association, Big Bend Homeslessness Continuum and Keep Tallahassee-Leon County Beautiful.

 In 2006, Commissioner Ziffer was honored by the Greater Tallahassee Chamber of Commerce with the community-wide, prestigious Servant Leader of the Year - Distinguished Leadership Award.
 The Tallahassee Chamber of Commerce recognized his company in 1993 with a Small Business Excellence Award.
 In addition, he and his business partner/wife are also recipients of the Tallahassee Democrat 1997 Business Volunteer of the Year award and the 1992 Tallahassee/Leon County Historic Preservation Society - Residential Rehabilitation/Restoration Award.

 Born February 12, 1957, Commissioner Ziffer is one of five children and grew up in Winter Park, FL.
 He graduated in 1975 from Lake Brantley High School in Altamonte Springs.
 Ziffer continued his education at the University of Florida.
 He and his wife, Gail Stansberry-Ziffer, married since 1990, have two sons and four grandchildren.
-Their older son, Blair Graham lives in Durham, NC with his wife, daughter and three children.
+Their older son, Blair Graham lives in Durham, NC with his wife and three children.
 Their younger son, Lee Ziffer and his wife live in New Orleans with one child.